Moisture content vs water activity: Choosing the right measurement

 What won’t moisture content tell you?
 Much at all about “quality” metrics like consistency, microbial safety, moisture migration, and nutrient deterioration.
 Those key factors are better left to another measurement – water activity.

-Modernize moisture content analysis with ROS 1’s automated workflow
+Modernize moisture content analysis with ROS 1’s automated workflow and keen precision for food manufacturers.

 • Reference method MC